aracelivaldovinos/programming-language-suggester/README.md

 ## Known Bugs\Goals

 * Form two will show even if user did not input name.
 I will add an error message box using the alert function or use branching to hide form two when user submits a blank.
+* Name is not cleared out when clicking reset button.

 ## License